EJQuezada/my_movie_api/README.md

 ## Backend

-App was built using multiple popular backend tools such as Express, BodyParser, Mongoose, MongoDB, Models.js, and Passport.js.
-Passport.
+App was built using multiple popular backend tools such as:
+* Express,
+* BodyParser,
+* Mongoose,
+* MongoDB,
+* Models.js, and
+* Passport.js.

 Users login to app using JSON authentication which creates JWT Tokens to ensure only valid registered users can access and use the database.